TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-Overview-R-T-Infrastructure.md

 ## **Overview For Red Team Deployable Infrastructure**

-These blog entries are going to be about my design an dynamic red team infrastructure using Kubernetes.
+These blog entries are going to be about my design of a dynamic red team infrastructure using Kubernetes.
 This fist blog is going to go through the basic components and what will make up the cluster.

 First, why Kubernetes?
-Well overall it allows for high availability, can utilize our bare metal or VPS more efficiently and allows for easy automation.
+Well overall it allows for high availability, can utilize our bare metal, VMs, or VPS more efficiently and allows for easy automation.
 The Kubernetes distribution utilized in this setup will be K3s.
 K3s is a much lighter version of Kubernetes allowing us to use the master as worker nodes and utilizing lower ram machines.
 K3s was designed for edge computing which is a good fit for a red team infrastructure which does not need a massive enterprise build but still get a lot of the advantages of using one.
 This will still give us a devops deployment and infrastructure by code.

 To build these components you will need some sort of virtual infrastructure, bare metal or a cloud provider.
-Im not going to go through how to setup that up and that will be your personal choice.
-There are a lot of components since this design is a production environment and not a laptop.
-I personally use Proxmox and have a prebuilt ubuntu template I use.
+I amm not going to go through how to setup that up and that will be your personal choice.
+There are a lot of components since this design is for a production environment and not a laptop.
+I personally use Proxmox and have a prebuilt Ubuntu template I use.
 <br/><br/>
 We will need several components for this infrastructure.
 In each blog I will go into a lot more detail of components, this first blog is just an overview of everything.
 A Management server: